saaimulation/saaimulation/README.md

 🔹 [**Project: Aero**](https://github.com/saaimulation/Project-Aero)
 Designing a 2026-regulated F1 front wing in Siemens NX, then testing it in SimScale CFD.
-Then 3D printing the wing, and testing it in a new wind tunnel!
+Then 3D printing the wing at a smaller scale, and testing it in a new and improved wind tunnel!
 Basically me seeing if student laptops + duct tape can stand up against a £135m aero department.